How to request access to your personal data stored by Europol: a guide

 This guide is addressed to activists, lawyers and any other interested individuals who wish to access personal data on them or their clients that is processed, or has been processed, by Europol.
 It provides a brief overview of the political context, advice and information on the process of requesting one’s personal data, relevant resources and a template request.

 Europol is the European Union Agency for law enforcement cooperation.
 Its main mission is to receive, share and analyse information and data received from EU Member States’ national police authorities, international organisations such as Interpol, third countries and private companies.
-It does so “for the purpose of supporting and strengthening the action of national law enforcement authorities in preventing and combating serious crime”.
+It does so to support national law enforcement authorities “in preventing and combating organised crime, terrorism and other forms of serious crime”.

 Europol’s powers have been constantly bolstered in the last decade which has led to it playing an increasing role in police activities and operations.
 This includes the processing of data on political activities, travel passengers, as well as non-EU nationals.
 This means that surveillance and repression of individuals and organisations have intensified at the European level through the daily, extensive exchange of data among the agency and several European police and migration forces.